notminhaj/agenticAI/workflow_mode/notes.md

 - Timestamped filenames
 - main.py will call this

-## Step 5: Running error handling tests
+## What happens when URL doesn't work?
-- What happens when URL doesn't work?
+- LLM returns message summary
 - Fetch part returns an error and main script only selects valid docs
 - Add filter in main.py so summary from LLM isn't created for invalid docs